research41/stata-mcp/README.md

    - **Run File**: Press `Ctrl+Shift+D` (or `Cmd+Shift+D` on Mac) to run the entire .do file
 3. View output in the editor panel

+> **Note:** When running Stata commands for the first time in a session, please be patient and wait for the server to start.
+This typically takes a few seconds.
+Subsequent commands will execute immediately.

 ## How It Works

 The extension creates a local MCP server that connects your editor to Stata, enabling: